tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Automation and custom function creation is not inherent.
 Macros and VBA need to be learned.

-Ask students if they have experienced any disasters or major challenges while working in Excel.
+Ask students if they have experienced any disasters or significant challenges while working in Excel.
 Possible answers include:

 * Excel hogged so much memory that my laptop crashed.

 * Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
 This resulted in the wrong person being identified as the winner.

-* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.
+* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation; this resulted in the account has a negative balance.

 After talking about some of the common pain points of using spreadsheets, introduce Pandas and highlight the following: